 - A comfortable, usable basement

-What does water do to my house?Unwanted water, in short, is terrible for your home.
-A moist environment is exactly what mold, mildew and fungus need to thrive, and their growth in your house has plenty of adverse effects.
-Not only does mold, mildew and fungus accelerate the rotting of structural components of your home, it's also bad for you.
-These airborne growths can get into your lungs and throat, aggravating allergies and asthma and causing coughs, sneezes and upper respiratory tract infections.
-Water that leaks into your basement evaporates into the air, too, where it then re-absorbs into drywall, ceiling tiles, wooden fixtures, structural supports and more.
-When these substances absorb water they can crumble and collapse, droop and discolor, warp and swell, and rot and fail respectively.
-Water damage repairs are very expensive, too, as they sometimes require the replacement of integral parts of your home.
-If you're experiencing a leak, drip or drizzle in your basement, don't wait until it's too late.
+What Does Water Do To My House?Unwanted water, in short, is terrible for your home.
+A moist environment is exactly what mold, mildew, and fungus need to thrive, and their growth in your house has plenty of adverse effects.
+Not only does mold, mildew, and fungus accelerate the rotting of structural components of your home, it's also bad for you.
+These airborne growths can get into your lungs and throat, aggravating allergies and asthma and causing coughs, sneezes, and upper respiratory tract infections.
+Water that leaks into your basement evaporates into the air, too, where it then re-absorbs into drywall, ceiling tiles, wooden fixtures, structural supports, and more.
+When these substances absorb water, they can crumble and collapse, droop and discolor, warp and swell, and rot and fail, respectively.
+Water damage repairs are very expensive, too, as they sometimes require replacing integral parts of your home.
+If you're experiencing a leak, drip, or drizzle in your basement, don't wait until it's too late.
 Our basement waterproofing is just what you need to prevent further damage and secure a dry, warm basement.

 We're glad to answer any questions that you might have -